Duga Resa: Local interests

 Popular activities include fishing, rafting, hunting, boating, swimming, volleyball, soccer, and biking.
 The local churches St. Antun in Duga Resa and St. Peters (Sveti Petar) dates back to the 14th century.

 Its geographic location gives the town very hot summers and very cold winters.

+Sports

+The local chapter of the HPS is HPD "Vinica", which had 70 members in 1936 under the Gabor Mainc presidency, meeting every Thursday.
+At the time, it had a ski section.
+Membership fell to 51 in 1937.
+Under the Ivo Pokolić presidency in 1939 it was dormant, with only 11 members.
+In August 1941, the Minister of Sport and Mountaineering of the NDH, Miško Zebić, named Ivan Pokolić as the state povjerenik of the chapter, and designated as the chapter's advisory board: Barka Tomac, Greta Kovač, Margita Belić, Mirko Bosiljevac, Filip Mlinarević and Valjo Dragutin.